What is Kawaii? | Part 1: Types of Kawaii

 Like so many Japan-fans before me, I also encountered the concept of Kawaii via anime films.
 Years later, after finishing a degree in Japanese studies at the University in Oslo, I had come to understand that Kawaii possibly was the most used word in the Japanese language.
 At the time I did not understand much more than the direct translation: «Cute»

-Bear in mind that I come from a place where men usually do not like to be called cute.
-If someone told the younger me that I was cute, I would take it to mean: «You look like a woman».
+Bear in mind that I come from a place where men usually don’t like to be called cute.
+If someone told the younger me that I was cute, I would take it to mean: «You look like a girl».
 Being cute was definitely not a compliment where I came from.
-I was more likely to take offence than to be flattered by such labeling.
+I was more likely to take offense than to be flattered.

 I would soon learn that Kawaii indeed was the most popular interjection in Japan.
 It is used to express joy, excitement, acceptance, affection, gratitude or even love.
 In other contexts it can express surprise, pity or hidden contempt.

 White-lie-Kawaiis are not uncommon, when the speaker finds no redeeming qualities in the product or person they are talking about.
 For instance, ugly things or persons who are considered unattractive can be called Kawaii at times.

 In other words, Kawaii confusion is unavoidable when coming to Japan.
 The best thing to do is to go with the flow.
-Making Kawaii on of your go-to replies will make you sound natural in many situations, even though you might not fully understand the connotation of your interjection.
-When in Rome, do as the romans do.
+Making Kawaii on of your go-to replies will make you sound natural in many situations, even though you might not fully understand your interjection's connotation.
+When in Rome, do as the Romans do.
 When in Japan, become one with the Kawaii.

 Basic Uses of Kawaii